 [Ed.
 Note: This is another post in our continuing coverage of this month’s $289 million jury verdict against Monsanto, maker of Round Up and Ranger Pro herbicides.
-We urge everyone to read our cornerstone post with specific information for Round Up cancer victims and Monsanto whistleblowers.]
+We urge everyone to read our cornerstone post with specific information for Round Up cancer victims and Monsanto whistleblowers.
+Disturbing new videos were recently added to that page.]

 Companies that manufacture herbicides spend millions of dollars in testing.
 Much of the testing, of course, is to make sure the product works.
 Farmers, landscapers and home owners don’t want a weed killer that doesn’t kill weeds.
 There is much more testing, however, that goes on beyond the scenes to make sure that herbicides are safe for livestock, pets and humans.